 By using the alternative I've just discovered...

 Engage your back brain!

-You see, you CAN have as much fun as you want this Summer by practising the FAST Splurge...
+You see, you CAN enjoy life while producing lots of music by practising the FAST Splurge...